Arpitania

+Creation

 The terms Arpitan and Arpitania (Arpitanie) are neologisms coined in the 1970s by Joseph Henriet (born 1945), a Communist school teacher who was influenced by the Basque activist Federico Krutwig.
 In his Garaldea (published 1978), Krutwig names the Basques "Garalditans", a purported Neolithic race which he claimed existed thousands of years ago.
 Looking for racial or linguistic remnants of the "Garalditans", he moved to the Aosta Valley in 1970, constructing Basque etymologies for local placenames.

 In Aosta, Krutwig befriended the young Maoist activist Joseph Henriet.
 Influenced by Krutwig, Henriet declared the local patois the descendant of the Neolithic "Garalditan language".
 He later replaced the term garalditan with harpitan, a conflation of the patois words arpa "alp", arpian "one who works on an alp", and the Basque etymology Basque harri-pe "under the rocks" proposed by Krutwig.

 Around 1980, Harriet dropped the Basque-inspired initial h-, now proposing an "Arpitan confederation" (Confédération arpitane) uniting Savoy and the Valais (but not including the patois-speaking Vaud).
 With the failure of his Arpitan political movement, he retired to private life.

 The term arpitan since the 1990s has found usage beyond the immediate sphere of Henriet's activities, especially driven by online use.
 Pichard (2009) suggests its newfound success was due to the happy rhyme with Occitan and the unwieldiness of the alternative francoprovençal.
 The alternative term patois, while viewed with affection in Switzerland, has a condescending or "humiliating" connotation in France.
 An Aliance Culturèla Arpitana was founded in 2004.